-Dave Richardson begins his first season as head strength and conditioning coach for men’s basketball.
-Richardson spent the last 13 seasons as associate strength and conditioning coach at Ohio State University, where he helped develop some of the top collegiate basketball players in the nation.
+Dave Richardson, hired in August 2018, is in his second season as head strength and conditioning coach for men’s basketball.
+Richardson spent the previous 13 seasons as associate strength and conditioning coach at Ohio State University, where he helped develop some of the top collegiate basketball players in the nation.

 Richardson spent 12 seasons with the Buckeye’s men’s basketball program while serving as the men’s lacrosse strength coach this past season.
 During his time with Ohio State basketball, the Buckeyes made 11 postseason appearances, including five Sweet 16 berths, two Final Four’s, a national runner-up finish in 2007 and an NIT Championship in 2008.
 Richardson helped Evan Turner be the 2010 National Player of the Year (Naismith Award, Associated Press, Fox, John Wooden Award, Oscar Robinson Award, US Basketball Writers Association, National Association of Basketball Coaches and Sporting News) and Greg Oden be the top pick in the 2007 NBA Draft.
 A total of 21 of his players went on to play in the professionally with nine players being drafted by the NBA highlighted by Oden, Turner (2nd overall pick in 2010), D’Angelo Russell (2nd overall pick in 2015) and Mike Conley Jr. (4th overall pick in 2007).